 - Is the shirt is selling?

-Firstly a niche is a specific segment within a topic, for example we might want to sell a shirt that targets people who like fishing.
-Our topic would be “fishing” but our niche could be something along the lines of “Alabama fly fishing contest 2017”.
+Firstly a niche is a specific segment of a topic, for example, we might want to sell a shirt that targets people who like fishing.
+Our topic would be “fishing”, but our niche could be something along the lines of “Alabama fly fishing contest 2017”.

 The reason you want to niche down when creating shirts is to reduce the competition, which in turn makes it more likely that your shirt will be seen and bought.

-If you are not already using merchinformer go sign up to the 3 day free trail right now, I personally do 100% of my research through it and contribute the majority of my success to the software itself.
+If you are not already using merchinformer go sign up to the three-day free trial right now, I do 100% of my research through it and contribute the majority of my success to the software itself.

 So you have now found a design idea that has a low amount of competition and a BSR between 100k and 300k, perfect.
 What you now want to do is plug that phrase into the merch hunter tool.
-Once one of the shirts in your niche pops up click the little cog (BSR History Button) next to the listing, it will bring up a graph with the shirts complete sales history!
-This is how we tell if the shirt is actually selling consistently or if it received a once off sale resulting in a good BSR.
+Once one of the shirts in your niche pops up click the little cog (BSR History Button) next to the listing, it will bring up a graph of the shirts complete sales history!
+This is how we tell if the shirt is selling consistently or if it received a once-off sale resulting in a good BSR.

 - Listing / Keywords

 Another major contributing factor when creating a shirt that is going to sell is the listing and the keywords your sprinkle in there.
-The reason the keywords are so important is because without them your potential customer cannot find the amazing shirt you have created.
+The reason the keywords are so important is that without them your potential customer cannot find the fantastic shirt you have created.

 Below is an example of what I consider a good listing, a listing can be broken down into the following points, Brand Name, Title name, Product description and Two Bullet points.

-First of all the Brand name and title of your listing should be exactly the same.
-The first bullet point should have all your key words included into sentence form and the second bullet point should be a disclaimer regarding the shirts sizing (as seen in the example).
-This is just a quick overview of how your listing should look to get you your first few sales, I could write a whole post just on keyword and listing optimization but that’s something I will add in the future
+First of all the Brand name and title of your listing should be precisely the same.
+The first bullet point should have all your keywords included into sentence form and the second bullet point should be a disclaimer regarding the shirts sizing (as seen in the example).
+This is just a quick overview of how your listing should look to get you your first few sales, I could write a whole post only on keywords and listing optimisation, but that’s something I will add in the future.

 There are a lot of opinions out there on how to price your shirts and why.
-What I personally did when I was in tier 10 and 25 was price my shirts at just above break even ($11.99) I can’t say if this helped me in the first few weeks or not.
-Looking back if I was to start another merch account I would not do the same, I would price my shirts similar to the competition.
-Example if there are 10 shirts within your niche and the average price of the 10 is $16.99 that is what your listing price will be.
-I say this because as soon as I reached tier 100 I raised all my shirt prices for $11.99 to a minimum of $16.99 and expected a decrease in sales.
-What actually happened was the opposite, my shirts that were selling actually starting selling more on average each day.
+What I did when I was in tier 10 and 25 was price my shirts at just above break-even ($11.99) I can’t say if this helped me in the first few weeks or not.
+Looking back if I was to start another merch account I would not do the same; I would price my shirts similar to the competition.
+Example if there are ten shirts within your niche and the average price of the 10 is $16.99 that is what your listing price will be.
+I say this because as soon as I reached tier 100, I raised all my shirt prices for $11.99 to a minimum of $16.99 and expected a decrease in sales.
+What happened was the opposite, my shirts that were selling starting selling more on average each day.

 The two big questions I had when I first started my merch account was……